|

 • Photo identification proof (Aadhaar, voter id, PAN, Passport, driving license, etc.)

-How to Open Kisan Vikas Patra account?
+How to Open Kisan Vikas Patra (KVP) Account

 KVP account can be opened in the Post office or any authorized bank.
-If you fulfil the eligibility criteria then you can go to the post office or the authorized bank and fill in the necessary forms to open the account.
+If you fulfill the eligibility criteria then you can go to the post office or the authorized bank and fill in the necessary forms to open the account.

-What is the Withdrawal Procedure for Kisan Vikas Patra?
+Withdrawal Procedure for Kisan Vikas Patra

 Are KVP Certificates Transferrable?